Bon Iver at Hammersmith Eventim Apollo - setlist, support act and tickets

-Bon Iver kicked off the first of eight residency shows at London's Eventim Apollo last night (February 21).
+Bon Iver kicked off the first of eight residency shows at London's Eventim Apollo this week (February 21).

 Following a cancelled European tour last year, the live show is finally headed to London this February and March.
 The show is in support of the 2016 album 22, A Million.